 Final Note

 As you can see, Titus fish is to Nigerians what Mackerel fish is to other people.
 Deciding on which name to use ultimately comes down to nominal and personal linguistic preferences.
-Whether you call it titus or mackerel, note that the fish offer delightful flavor, excellent nutritional value, and adaptability in the kitchen.
+Whether you call it Titus or mackerel, note that the fish offer delightful flavor, excellent nutritional value, and adaptability in the kitchen.